Here we are... a little earlier than planned. I'll still update again on Tuesday though.

 I ran back to Tazuna and watched the battle unfold.

-I think we all know how the battle went for both ends.
-Kakashi and Zabuza engaged in taijustu for the first part, while Naruto made multiple replications and brought Haku out which Sasuke then fireball'd.
+I think we all knew how the battle went for both ends.
+Kakashi and Zabuza engaged in taijustu for the first part, while Naruto made multiple clones and brought Haku out which Sasuke then fireball'd.
 Zabuza faded into the fog to disappear from view for a while.
 Sasuke singed the bottom of Haku's pants.

 Haku was drawn out again, this time he landed a needle in Sasuke's shoulder and kicked Naruto.
 Then he came out again, launching more and more needles into both Sasuke and Naruto.
 Recognizing where this was going, I twirled my kunai and tensed.

 Zabuza appeared from behind Tazuna and this time I was ready.

 Kakashi flickered to intercept Zabuza's blade before Zabuza could harm Tazuna, but I was way ahead of him.
 I jerked Tazuna behind me and to the left then the moment Kakashi was in front of me, I kicked his knees in and ducked.

 Zabuza's blade swung right above us before Kakashi was right back up on his feet.
 I jumped back up on my feet and threw a kunai at Zabuza.
 He twisted his head to dodge it with ease, his eyes narrowed as he looked at me then Kakashi.

 "While your Sharingan is supposedly sharp as ever, your senses in predicting your enemies movements has numbed, Kakashi," Zabuza growled.
 "Needing a mere child to assist you, how pathetic.
 Had it not been for her, you would have been dead."